-Tales From The Grave In Space is their third full-length studio album, after 2006’s Survival Of The Fastest and 2008’s Citizen Brain.
-It was released in 2009 on Earache Records and is currently available for free legal download off of Earache’s website.
+Tales From The Grave In Space is their third full-length studio album, following after 2006’s Survival Of The Fastest and 2008’s Citizen Brain.
+It was released in 2009 on Earache Records and is currently available for free legal download off of Earache’s official website.

 The musicianship is absolutely top notch and even more surprisingly, the production is of the absolute highest quality.
 This album sounds as almost as good in terms of production as other Thrash Metal albums from 2009 from long established bands like Exodus’s Exhibit B and Megadeth’s Endgame.

 Highlights include ‘New Eliminators Of Atlantis B.C.’ as well as ‘We Respect You,’ and album closer ‘Mummy Invasion,’ all of which are fast and straightforward thrash metal numbers; mostly with more of an East Coast feel than Bay Area if you want to get more specific, although that is reversed on tracks like ‘Polterghost.’
 The album is twelve tracks long, clocks in at half an hour in length.